How to Select & Care for Your New Fruit Tree

 3. Tree Type

-Whether you enjoy apples, oranges, peaches, plums, apricots, figs, or lemons, choose a fruit tree type that pleases your palate.
-Then do a little research about the different varieties that are available.
-Read online descriptions like the ones we have on our website.
-Visit the nursery to read the plant tags and talk with our staff.
-You are making a long term investment in growing your fruit tree so embrace this little bit of due diligence to make it a successful experience.
+Read online descriptions like the ones we have on our website fruit pages.
+Visit our nursery to read the plant tags and consult with our staff.
+You are making a long term investment in growing your fruit tree, so embrace this research period to make it a successful experience.

 4. Tree Size

 Fortunately, many popular fruit trees come in multiple sizes.
-Small fruit trees are ideal for limited spaces and some Dwarf varieties, such as many types of Citrus, can be planted in large outdoor containers to place on a patio or deck.
+Small fruit trees are ideal for limited spaces and some Dwarf varieties, such as many types of Citrus and specially-bred Stone fruits, can be planted in large outdoor containers to place on a patio or deck.

 Fruit trees typically carry a size designation in their descriptions.
-Here's what they mean:
+Here's what they mean at our nursery:

 Dwarf: Mature height will range up to 10 feet